awie3di/docs/articles/quickstart/native/android/03-session-handling.md

   ]
 }) %>__

-You need the `Credentials` class to handle users' credentials.
+You need the `Credentials` class to handle the user's credentials.
 The class is composed of seven objects:

 * `accessToken`: Access token used by the Auth0 API.
 To learn more, see the [access token documentation](/tokens/access-token).
 * `idToken`: Identity token that proves the identity of the user.
 To learn more, see the [ID token documentation](/tokens/id-token).